General information and occurrence

-The anticipated economic resources of quartz sands for the production of cellular concrete covered by a detailed exploration amount to 49.24 million m3 accounting for 36% of the total anticipated economic resources.
+The anticipated economic resources of quartz sands for the production of cellular concrete covered by a detailed exploration (A, B, C1 categories) amount to 48.41 million m3 accounting for 36% of the total anticipated economic resources.
 The anticipated economic resources within exploited deposits are equal 21.87 million m3 (16% of the total anticipated economic resources).

-The economic resources within exploited deposits amount to 10.33 million m3 (47% of the total anticipated economic resources of these deposits).
-Two abandoned deposits have stille the economic resources recorded (1.90 million m3) due to the valid exploitation concessions: Przygody (Mazowieckie Voivodeship), not exploited since 2014 (1,513.40 thousand m3) and Sułów (Dolnośląskie Voivodeship), not exploited since 2009 (390.75 thousand m3).
-There was a new exploitation concession issued for Łozienica-1 deposit (Zachodniopomorskie Voivodeship) and the economic resources were established at 1,433 thousand m3.
-Moreover, there were new deposit development plans elaborated for the following deposits: Puławy in Lubelskie Voivodeship (+298.22 thousand m3) and Piła-Jezioro Piaszczyste in Wielkopolskie Voivodeship (-2,252.14 thousand m3).
-The exploitation from Wilkaski deposit in Warmińsko-Mazurskie Voivodeship was finished.
+The economic resources within exploited deposits amount to 9.92 million m3 (46% of the total anticipated economic resources of these deposits).
+Two abandoned deposits have still the economic resources assessed (1.90 million m3) due to the valid exploitation concessions: Przygody (Mazowieckie Voivodeship), not exploited since 2014 (1,513.40 thousand m3) and Sułów (Dolnośląskie Voivodeship), not exploited since 2009 (390.75 thousand m3).
+There was a new exploitation concession issued for the Łozienica-1 deposit (Zachodniopomorskie Voivodeship) and the economic resources were established at 1,433 thousand m3.
+However, the output of this deposit has not started till 2021.
+In 2021, there were not new deposit development plans and supplements to such plans elaborated.

 Table 2 shows resources and the current state of exploration and development of quartz sands for production of lime-sand brick.